webmeier/learnjs/lessons/12.asynchronous-javascript/16-todolist-api.md

 Field  | Type    | Description
 -------|---------|------------
-`task` | String  | The task.
+`name` | String  | The task.
 `done` | Boolean | Whether the task completed

-Note: Both `task` and `done` are optional.
+Note: Both `name` and `done` are optional.
 If you are editing a task, make sure to change one of them.
 Otherwise, what's the point in making this request?

 Example: